ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 cannot have run-time dimensions and also promise contiguous or constant-stride (row-major or column-major) storage.
 Other array-like data structures in the Standard Library are only one dimensional.
-The `valarray` class and its slice classes were meant to serve as vector data structures.  **[class.slice.overview]** calls `slice` "a BLAS-like slice from an array."
+The `valarray` class and its slice classes were meant to serve as a building block for vectors and matrices.  **[class.slice.overview]** calls `slice` "a BLAS-like slice from an array."
 However, none of these classes can represent a matrix without additional information.

-The lack of multidimensional array data structures in C++ led us to propose `mdspan` (P0009).
+The lack of general multidimensional array data structures in C++ led us to propose `mdspan` [(P0009)](wg21.link/p0009).
 An `mdspan` with the appropriate layout can represent a dense column-major matrix.
 (P0009's `layout_left` corresponds to a column-major matrix with the same stride between columns as the number of rows.
 Its `layout_stride` is too general, since it permits nonunit stride between consecutive entries in a column.
-It would not be hard to write a `layout_blas` or `layout_column_major` layout that generalizes `layout_left` to permit a stride larger than the number of rows.)
+It would not be hard to write a "`layout_blas`" layout that generalizes `layout_left` to permit a stride larger than the number of rows.
+Our proposal D1673 does this.)
 Thus, `mdspan` could encapsulate the pointer, dimensions, and stride arguments to BLAS functions that represent a matrix.
 Unlike `valarray` slices, `mdspan` can even represent dimensions and strides as compile-time values.
 We did not intend `mdspan` to satisfy all the needs of a matrix data structure, but we think it makes sense to use `mdspan` as the minimal common interface for many different data structures to interact with libraries like the BLAS.

 This suggests that the next stage of a C++ linear algebra library would be a generic C++ wrapper for the BLAS, that takes matrices and